|

 Many travelers talk about wanting have more local experiences – but how far will you go to get access to those experiences?
 One of the main things locals do in Saigon is ride motorbikes – so would you get on the back of one to ride around like the locals do?

 Most people think that simply crossing the street in Ho Chi Minh City is a real-life Frogger game – a death wish.
-Vietnam is known for its chaotic motorbike traffic and it can be quite intimidating to most tourists.
-I’ve heard many people say that they would never get on a motorbike in HCMC let alone drive themselves anywhere.
+Vietnam is known for its chaotic motorbike traffic, which can be quite intimidating to most tourists.
+I’ve heard many people say that they would never get on a motorbike in HCMC, let alone drive themselves anywhere.
 However, my niece and I decided that we wanted to experience the local side of Saigon so much that we did the unthinkable – we became motorbike passengers with Saigon Unseen.

-Granted, I had lived there before and drove my own motorbike around the city for months, but for Evie to agree to hop on the back of a motorbike and see the real Saigon, was a pretty big step.
+Granted, I had lived there before and drove my own motorbike around the city for months, but for Evie to agree to hop on the back of a motorbike and see the real Saigon was a pretty big step.
 I was thrilled that she was daring and accepting enough to do this when most visitors would shy away.
-I honestly have no idea where she gets her willingness to try new things from, but I’m just happy she has it and I hope she keeps it up her whole life.
+I honestly have no idea where she gets her willingness to try new things, but I’m just happy she has it, and I hope she keeps it up her whole life.

 How to See the Local Side of Saigon